Congratulations on passing Google Summer of Code!

 Keep working on your project.
 You worked hard all summer!
 Don't abandon your project just because GSoC is over!
 One way to make sure that your project stays alive is by maintaining it and adding new features.
 If there's anything in (or not in) your code that's keeping you awake at night, you can always work on that after the coding period ends.

 Attend a Meetup or Conference.
-A lot of organizations host opportunities to meet face-to-face throughout the year - attend if there's one happening close by.
-No events nearby?
-Organize your own!
-You spent 4 months working with this open source community, now help others get excited too.
+A lot of organizations host opportunities to speak at conferences throughout the year or attend one nearby or virtually.
+Help organize an event, you spent 3.5 months working with this open source community, now help others get excited too!

 Be a mentor and help others!
 Mentors who are former GSoC students are often some of the most enthusiastic and dedicated.

 Want to apply for a role at Google?
-If you are ready to apply for an internship at Google, or once you graduate and wish to apply for a full time role at Google, we will provide you with a one time referral for up to 3 roles.
+If you are ready to apply for an internship at Google, or once you graduate and wish to apply for a full time role at Google, be sure to include your Google Summer of Code participation on your resume.